wellbyt3/audit-process/README.md

 When you finish an entry point, go back through and:
 - [ ] Identify state updates.
 Log them in the `State Tracker` Google Sheet.
+- [ ] Review state update and ask, "Should this state variable have been updated?"

 > **IMPORTANT**: During the first pass, focus on keeping a steady pace.
 Don’t let details or complexity break your rhythm.
 If something doesn’t click after a reasonable amount of time, tag it and move on.
 Easy to revisit it on the next pass.